Drug Discovery Core

 Drug Discovery and Development Resource provides broad range of drug development technologies

 The Drug Discovery and Development (DDD) Resource provides a broad range of drug development technologies for preclinical, translational, and clinical research and training.
-This resource leveraged expertise in oncology drug development in the OSUCCC and expands the technologies into other diseases.
+This resource leverages expertise in oncology drug development in the OSUCCC and expands the technologies into other diseases.

 The DDD Resource provides:

 - pharmacoanalytical expertise and instrumentation for quantification of drug and metabolite concentrations,

 - pharmacokinetic, pharmacodynamic, and pharmacogenomic study design and data interpretation

 Early drug discovery efforts include development of curcumin analogs for several cancers (breast, prostate, pancreatic) and novel sulfonanilides for breast cancer.
 Current pharmacokinetic and pharmacodynamic studies involve preclinical studies on a MEK inhibitor, examination of molecules regulating DNA methylation patterns and assay development for oligonucleotides targeting microRNAs.
 Clinical studies supported by the DDD include Phase I and II trials with flavopiridol, lenalidomide, erlotinib, decitabine, pentostatin, and other small molecule and oligonucleotide agents under evaluation in cancer patients.

 A recent gift of a robotic cell culture system to the College of Pharmacy is being incorporated into the DDD and will enable high-throughput cell-based assays for evaluation of drug discovery leads for CCTS investigators.